ai4reason/eprover-data/ITP-18/README.md

 2. Extract "trainpos" clauses from the output files.
 These can be used as hints on watchlist files.

-3. Watchlist use:
+3.
-..1 To test a static watchlist method, put hints from step 2 on to one file and add "--watchlist=$3" to the script where $3 is the watchlist file.
+* To test a static watchlist method, put hints from step 2 on to one file and add "--watchlist=$3" to the script where $3 is the watchlist file.
-..2 To test a dynamic watchlist method, our suggestion is to put a watchlist file of hints for each desired proof in one directory, and add "--watchlist-dir=$3" where $3 is the watchlist directory.
+* To test a dynamic watchlist method, our suggestion is to put a watchlist file of hints for each desired proof in one directory, and add "--watchlist-dir=$3" where $3 is the watchlist directory.
-..3 To use the matching modulo skolem symbol name feature add "--wl-normalize-skolem" as an option to the appropriate E prover binary.
+* To use the matching modulo skolem symbol name feature add "--wl-normalize-skolem" as an option to the appropriate E prover binary.